mntshoana/tradebot/README.md

 ````
 qmake ../src -spec macx-xcode
 ````
-Note: I have not include the login credentials, you will need to add your own.
-I have not included the .csv data file indended to store any downloaded ticks.
-Should you choose to run this code, it will not run without making a .csv and providing this path in the "TradeBot.cpp" file, line 2.
-You will also need to upadte the main.pro file with your the location for libcurl, (i.e, include paths, libs).
+Note: I have not included the header file with the login credentials, you will need to add your own.
+I have also not included the .csv data file used to store any downloaded ticks by this code, as this way of storing data is not optimimal.
+Changes will be made, but should you choose to run this code, know that it will not save any ticks without having a .csv file in the data folder.
+Remember to provide this path in the "TradeBot.cpp" file, line 2.
+You will also need to upadte the main.pro file with the location for your libcurl, (i.e, include paths, libs).